Topics to read about

 Safeguards when sharing your data

-If we have to transfer your personal data outside the EU, it is our responsibility to ensure that adequate safeguards are in place to protect your data in that other country.
+If we have to transfer your personal data outside the UK or EU, it is our responsibility to ensure that adequate safeguards are in place to protect your data in that other country.

-We would only share your data in the ways we have described here, and currently only with EU and US companies.
-For US companies, we check for participation of the EU-US Privacy Shield agreement.
-You can read more about this at privacyshield.gov and ec.europa.eu.
+We would only share your data in the ways we have described here, and currently only with UK, EU and US companies.
+Where necessary, we put legal agreements in place with companies which safeguard your data and your rights.

 Who has access to your data